About Us

 Our Family And Other Animals

 Maggie used to work in TV before starting the B&B in 1993.
-Loves living at Mallard Grange, enjoys looking after guests, cooking, gardening, getting together with friends, riding Doris her horse, and bee keeping with son James.
+Loves living at Mallard Grange, enjoys looking after guests, cooking, gardening, getting together with friends and family and waliing the dogs.

 To find out more about the farm go to